Yivgha/train-scheduler-nest/README.md

 ---

-✨ This is very simple web application, which allows you to see available tains. ✨
+✨ This is very simple web application, which allows you to see available trains. ✨

 [![Main](./assets/main.jpg)](./assets/main.jpg)